 - make it easier to scan accordion headings

-- Use an H2 heading before the expandable list to introduce the accordions.
+- Use an H2 before the expandable list to introduce the accordions.
 Introductory text is optional after the H2.

 Was this page helpful?